MrTomiCZ/picopad-badapple/README.md

 > \>\>\> SD card contents for PicoPadHSTX in RISC-V mode <<<

-for my picopad pro the picopad 1 bundle worked
+for my picopad pro the picopad 1 bundle worked, btw i also saved all of these into the archived bundles zip if the page ever goes down

 then put the .VID files into the VIDEO folder on the SD card

 enjoy!

+###### psst: you can also use a picopad pro video card for the best experience (on a monitor)